Klingel-Bryan-Beard Wildlife Refuge

-Looking out over the wide expanse of Klingel Wetlands Wildlife Refuge you’ll see squiggly traces of tide channels and tracks of shorebirds, deer, and coyotes.
-It’s hard to imagine that here once grazed cattle to feed a thriving early 20th century logging industry or, more recently, that families gathered here to swim and play on land created by diking and filling saltmarsh.
+Looking out over the wide expanse of Klingel-Bryan-Beard Wildlife Refuge you’ll see squiggly traces of tide channels and tracks of shorebirds, deer, and coyotes.
+It’s hard to imagine that here once grazed cattle to feed a thriving early 20th century logging industry or, more recently, that families gathered here to swim and play on land created by diking and filling salt marsh.

 In the early 1950s

-Elizabeth Kingel generously donated her land to Great Peninsula Conservancy to protect and restore.
-Over the years subsequent land donations by Judge Robert and Cathy Bryan and Oda Beard, a conservation easement donation by Gary and Celia Parrott, and a purchase of land from Beards Cove Community Organization created GPC’s 95-acre Klingel Wetlands Wildlife Refuge.
+Elizabeth Klingel generously donated her land to Great Peninsula Conservancy to protect and restore.
+Over the years subsequent land donations by Judge Robert and Cathy Bryan, to make the Jimmy Bryan Wildlife Refuge; Oda Beard; a conservation easement donation by Gary and Celia Parrott; and a purchase of land from Beards Cove Community Organization created GPC’s 95-acre Klingel-Bryan-Beard Wildlife Refuge.
 Protecting this land was a huge win for conservation, but Great Peninsula Conservancy’s work was just beginning.

 Great Peninsula Conservancy removed the old dike and allowed the tides of Hood Canal to mix with freshwater once again.
 As the land reverts to tidal saltmarsh, marine animals and salt-tolerant plants reclaim the area.
 The restored saltmarsh now provides prime habitat for immature salmon and cutthroat trout, as well as countless shellfish and other marine organisms.
 The USDA National Resources Conservation Service provided significant project funding and now holds a conservation easement on the restored land.
 Additional project funding was provided by Washington State Recreation and Conservation Office and Washington Department of Fish and Wildlife through the Salmon Recovery Program and Estuary and Salmon Restoration Program.